pedrobgns/pedrobgns/README.md

 - 👋 Hi, I’m @pedrobgns, a designer with interest in coding stuff
 - 👀 I’m interested in frontend
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development (html, css, javascript and now going to backend universe)
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at pedrogbns@gmail.com